aws/jsii/gh-pages/content/user-guides/lib-author/configuration/index.md

   default, all visible `@types/*` packages will be loaded, which can be undesirable (in particular in monorepos, where some type libraries are not compatible with the TypeScript compiler version that `jsii` uses).
 The value specified here will be forwarded as-is to the TypeScript compiler.
+- `baseUrl` and `paths` can be used to configure TypeScript path mappings, and are copied verbatim to `tsconfig.json`.

 Refer to the [TypeScript compiler options reference][ts-options] for more information about those options.